pozzo-research-group/papers/Silver Nanoplates/README.md

 </p>

 ### Organization of the Files and Folders
-In this repository there are four folders, each folder has sub-folders contained data, code, or figures.
+In this repository there are four folders, each folder has sub-folders that contains data, code, or figures.
 The files and folders labeled "Fast Spectroscopic Exploration" refer to the first part of the paper where the objective was to determine what experimental design parameters lead to plate-like particles.
 The ones labeled "SAXS Structural Exploration" refer to the second part of the paper where the objective was to determine how the experimental design parameters affect the size and polydispersity of the plates.
 The files and folders are organized in the following way: (Folders are in **bold**)

 - **Figures:** This folder contains all the figures used in the paper
 - **Notebooks:** This folder contains the code used in the paper, which were written in jupyter notebooks.
 The notebooks are: